techadiiiop/CineSage/README.md

-Here's what you should include in your **README.md** file for your CineSage movie/anime/documentary recommendation website project:

----

 # 🎬 CineSage - Movie & TV Show Discovery Platform

 A modern, responsive web application for discovering and exploring movies, TV shows, anime, and documentaries with personalized recommendations and detailed insights.